davidmoten/maven-s3-repo-beanstalk/README.md

 # maven-s3-repo-beanstalk
-Private maven repository backed by AWS S3 storage running on AWS Beanstalk
+Private maven repository backed by AWS S3 storage running on AWS Beanstalk.
+Includes setting of server certificates.

 ## How to deploy
 You need to
 * set credentials (BasicAuth username and password for the service)
+* generate certificates (optional)
 * install certificates
 * run deploy.sh